T-Lind/health-backend/readme.md

 - **Indicator**: Signs that may indicate suicidal tendencies.
 - **Supportive**: Messages providing support and encouragement.

-The dataset is public and can be found [here](https://zenodo.org/records/2667859#.YCwdTR1OlQI)
+The dataset is public and can be found [here](https://zenodo.org/records/2667859#.YCwdTR1OlQI).

+The ML model classification results can be found [here](static/Reddit%20Suicide%20Post%20Dataset%20Classification%20Prediction.pdf).

+All models used in the ensemble must be trained before use.

 <br>
 The dataset used for the searchable mental health DB